bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 ---
 ## The Finite Atari Machine

 The Atari 2600 isn't the first video game console, it isn't even the first console with removable cartridges.
-Through accidents of history, or simplicity, or possibly greasing the right hands at Toys 'R Us , it is the first popular home gaming platform.
+Through accidents of history, or simplicity, or possibly greasing the right hands at Toys 'R Us, it is the first popular home gaming platform.

 This project explores a question no one asked, no one wanted, and is a massive waste of resources. **What if we tried to find every possible Atari 2600 game?**

 Thanks to recent advances in AI, we can now write a Python script that brute-forces the 4KB ROM space and asks, "does this look like a game?"
-This isn't nostalgia, mostly because my first console was an NES, This is about searching something so unfathomably large and seeing if there is _anything_ interesting out there.
+This isn't nostalgia, mostly because my first console was an NES.
+This is about searching something so unfathomably large and seeing if there is _anything_ interesting out there.

 ## Problem Scope